-Each spring, a nationwide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
-The Artistic Discovery Contest is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our congressional district.
+Each spring, the Congressional Institute sponsors a nationwide high school arts competition.
+The Artistic Discovery competition is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our own congressional district.

-The Artistic Discovery Contest is open to all high school (9th-12th) students in the District.
-The overall winner of our district's competition will be displayed for one year in the U.S. Capitol.
-The exhibit in Washington will also include artwork from other contest winners nationwide.
+The Artistic Discovery competition is open to all high school students in the Second District.
+The winner from the Second Congressional District will have their artwork displayed for one year in the U.S. Capitol, alongside winners from other participating congressional districts.

 - Mixed Media

-The contest entries must be submitted to the McAlester, Claremore, or Muskogee offices by the close of business on April 6, 2017 in order to be considered.
+The competition entries must be submitted to the Claremore, McAlester, or Muskogee office by the close of business on Friday, April 27, 2018 in order to be considered.

 If you would like more information on the annual Congressional District Art Competition, please call the Claremore office at 918-283-6262 and ask to speak with the Art Competition Coordinator.